Fancy Pants (video game series): The Fancy Pants Adventures (console)

 On November 10, 2010, series creator Brad Borne released a video on his website and on YouTube announcing a home console version of The Fancy Pants Adventures for Xbox Live Arcade and PlayStation Network.
-The game was a collaboration between Borne Games and development studio Over the Top Games, and was published by Electronic Arts, under the company's EA2D label.
-New features include a two to four player mode and a brand new set of levels, as well as World's 1 and 2.
+The game was a collaboration between Borne Games and development studio Over the Top Games and was published by Electronic Arts, under the company's EA2D label.
+New features include a two to four player mode and a brand new set of levels, as well as Worlds 1 and 2.
 The game was released on April 19, 2011 for PlayStation Network and April 20, 2011 for Xbox Live Arcade.

 Borne explained in an FAQ on his website that the console game is not World 3, but World 3 is something of a devolution of the console game.

 He also included more combat in the game, the player earns a "pencil" for which the looks can be customized.
 The player can charge attacks, initiate combos, and compete in multiplayer challenges; unlike the free PC version.